 7. LifeSpan TR1200-DT3

-This is a fantastic investment for those of us who spend an extended period of time behind a desk.
+This is a fantastic investment for those of us who spend an extended period of time behind a desk and want to get some light exercise in while we log work hours.
 It’s definitely best for desks that are adjustable – those designed for sitting only may be too low to work on while walking.

-It looks a little different to the traditional treadmill, with no handrails or chest-height consoles.
+It looks a little different than traditional treadmills, with no handrails or chest-height consoles.
 The console is entirely separate from the belt portion, allowing you to place it on your desk and keep an eye on your numbers while working.
 It also has a USB charging port.

 Two wheels underneath make it easy for a single person to move and store under a bed or in a cupboard.